USCbiostats/BinaryDosage/README.md

 Converting a VCF file into a binary dosage file is simple.
-The user passes the names of the VCF and information files along with the name for the binary dosage file to the vcftobd function.
-There are some options available for the vcftobd functions such as using gz compressed files vcf files.
+The user passes the names of the VCF and information files along with the name for the binary dosage file to the
+<span style="font-family:Courier">vcftobd</span> function.
+There are
+some options available for the
+<span style="font-family:Courier">vcftobd</span> functions such as using
+gz compressed files vcf files.
 More information about these options can be found using the help files or reading the vignette “usingvcffiles”.

 The following commands convert VCF data sets 1a and 1b into the binary dosage format.